JEJodesty/automated-flight-rescheduling/README.md

 I developed a scalable data pipeline using Apache Spark’s Scala API that can train a cross-validated Gradient Boosted Tree Regressor to estimate runway congestion time.
-When deployed, ATC can automate flight rescheduling and rerouting by providing an application with a model that feeds flight plans and airline leased terminal times as dependent variables, appling a function that choses the flight plan with the lowest estimated runway congestion time, and replies to airlines with modified flight plans.
+When deployed, ATC can automate flight rescheduling and rerouting by providing an application with a model that feeds flight plans and airline leased terminal times as dependent variables, applying a function that chooses the flight plan with the lowest estimated runway congestion time, and replies to airlines with modified flight plans.